 Programming for Infant and Young Child Feeding

-This training course aims to enhance the competencies and build capacity of UNICEF staff and counterparts who are involved in Infant and Young Child Feeding (IYCF) programmes in developing countries.
+This free training course aims to enhance the competencies and build capacity of UNICEF staff and counterparts who are involved in Infant and Young Child Feeding (IYCF) programmes in low- and middle-income countries.
 This includes programme development, programme implementation, programme evaluation, and other related activities for improving nutrition and health outcomes of infants, young children and women.

-The training course consists of 14 units, including 11 lectures and 3 case studies:
+The training course consists of 14 modules, including 11 lectures and 3 case studies: